Sandy-develop-er/smart-player/README.md

   has [audiovisualTypes](https://developer.apple.com/documentation/avfoundation/avurlasset/1386800-audiovisualtypes?language=objc) that you can query for supported av formats.
 - On Android, the backing player is [ExoPlayer](https://google.github.io/ExoPlayer/), please refer [here](https://google.github.io/ExoPlayer/supported-formats.html) for list of supported formats.
-- On Web, available formats depend on your users' browsers (vendor and version).
-Check [package:video_player_web](https://pub.dev/packages/video_player_web) for more specific information.

 ## Example